grandjeanmartin/intellectualcooperation/publications.md

 * Valéry, Paul, and Salvador de Madariaga.
 Correspondance Pour Une Société Des Esprits.
 Edited by Jean-Michel Rey.
 Estru Mediterraniu.
 Ajaccio: Albiana, Università di Corsica, 2016.
 * Wilson, Peter.
 ‘Gilbert Murray and International Relations: Hellenism, Liberalism, and International Intellectual Cooperation as a Path to Peace’.
 Review of International Studies 37, no. 2 (2011): 881–909.

+### HOW TO ADD REFERENCES
+This bibliography is frequently updated.
+If you want to complete it or add your recent publications, send them to [info at intellectualcooperation dot org](mailto:info@intellectualcooperation.org?subject=[IntellectualCooperation]).

+If you are a Zotero user and wish to contribute to this shared bibliography on a regular basis, it is entirely possible to assign yourself publishing rights, let us know.